@subversify/express-utils

 When creating a new controller or migrating an existing controller within a

-Subversify module, use this package's @controller
+Subversify module, use this package's @controller decorator instead of the one

-exported by inversify-express-utils
+exported by inversify-express-utils.

-etc. should continue to be imported from
+Other decorators such as httpGet etc. should continue to be imported from

-user.controller.ts | |
+| user.controller.ts | |

-decorator proxies all arguments to the
+Internally, the @controller decorator proxies all arguments to the

-, but removes the
+@controller decorator from inversify-express-utils, but removes the

 automatic global registration of the controller.